mongodb/docs/source/reference/aggregation.rst

    function.
 The "``viewsPerAuthor``" field derives from summation of all of the "``pageViews``" fields in the grouped documents.

-   Each field that the :aggregator:`$group` must use one of the group aggregation function listed below to generate its composite value:
+   Each field that the :pipeline:`$group` must use one of the group aggregation function listed below to generate its composite value:

    .. group:: $addToSet